Reverse Mathematics of the uncountability of $\mathbb{R}$: Introduction and preliminaries

-Thirdly, as to the structure of this paper, we introduce some essential axioms and definitions in Section \ref{prelim} while our main results may be found in Section \ref{main}.
+In this paper, we establish RM-equivalences involving $\NIN$ and $\NBI$, where some are straightforward (Section \ref{basic}) and others advanced or surprising (Section \ref{adv}).
+We also study the connection between $\NIN$ and \emph{Cousin's lemma} and \emph{Jordan's decomposition theorem} (Section \ref{knew}).
+In particular, we show that $\NIN$ is equivalent to the statement that there is no injection from $[0,1]$ to $\Q$ that enjoys `nice' mainstream properties like \emph{bounded variation}, \emph{semi-continuity}, and related notions.
+Hence, the aforementioned hardness of $\NIN$ and $\NBI$ is not due to the latter quantifying over arbitrary third-order functions as \emph{exactly} the same hardness is observed for \emph{mathematically natural} subclasses.
+A recent FOM-discussion initiated by Friedman via \cite{fomo}, brought about this insight, while our results establish that $\NIN$ is \emph{robust} in the sense of Montalb\'an, as follows. \begin{quote} [\dots] gaining a greater understanding of [the big five] phenomenon is currently one of the driving questions behind reverse mathematics.
+To study the big five phenomenon, one distinction that I think is worth making is the one between robust systems and non-robust systems.
+A system is \emph{robust} if it is equivalent to small perturbations of itself.
+This is not a precise notion yet, but we can still recognize some robust systems.
+All the big five systems are very robust. [...]
+Apart from those systems, weak weak K\"onig's Lemma ($\WWKL_{0}$) is also robust, and we know no more than one or two other systems that may be robust. (\cite{montahue}*{p.\ 432}) \end{quote} Thirdly, as to the structure of this paper, we introduce some essential axioms and definitions in Section \ref{prelim} while our main results may be found in Section \ref{main}.
+We note that some of our results are proved using $\IND_{0}$, a non-trivial fragment of the induction axiom from Section \ref{prelim1}.
+It is a natural RM-question, posed previously by Hirschfeldt (see \cite{montahue}*{\S6.1}), whether these extra axioms are needed for the reversal.
+Neeman provides an example of the necessary use of extra induction in a reversal in\cite{neeman}.
 We finish this introductory section with a conceptual remark. \begin{rem}[Conventional comprehension] \rm First of all, the goal of RM is to find the minimal axioms that prove a given theorem.
 In second-order RM, these minimal axioms are fragments of the comprehension axiom (and related notions), i.e.\ the statement that the set $\{n\in \N: \varphi(n)\}$ exists for a certain class of $L_{2}$-formulas.
 Higher-order RM similarly makes use of `comprehension functionals', i.e.\ \emph{third-order} objects that decide formulas in a certain sub-class of $L_{2}$.
 Examples include Kleene's quantifier $\exists^{2}$ and the Suslin functional $\SS^{2}$, to be found in Section \ref{prelim1}.
-Wee are dealing with \emph{conventional} comprehension here, i.e.\ only first- and second-order objects are allowed as parameters.
+We are dealing with \emph{conventional} comprehension here, i.e.\ only first- and second-order objects are allowed as parameters.

 Secondly, second-order arithmetic $\Z_{2}$ has two natural higher-order formulations $\Z_{2}^{\omega}$ and $\Z_{2}^{\Omega}$ based on comprehension functionals, both to be found in Section \ref{prelim1}.
 The systems $\Z_{2}$, $\Z_{2}^{\omega}$, and $\Z_{2}^{\Omega}$ prove the same second-order sentences by \cite{hunterphd}*{Cor.\ 2.6}.
 Nonetheless, the system $\Z_{2}^{\omega}$ \textbf{cannot} prove $\NIN$ or $\NBI$, while $\Z_{2}^{\Omega}$ proves both.
 Here, $\Z_{2}^{\omega}$ and $\NIN$ can be formulated in the language of third-order arithmetic, i.e.\ there is no `type mismatch'.
 The previous negative result is why we (feel obliged/warranted to) say that \emph{the principle $\NIN$ is hard to prove in terms of conventional comprehension}.
 Finally, $\NIN$ and $\NBI$ seem to be the weakest natural third-order principles with this hardness property. \end{rem}